KamilBilengrek/KamilBilengrek/README.md

  👀 I’m interested in programming, sports (mainly weightlifting) and reading books

- 🌱 I’m currently learning C++, python and webdesign
+ 🌱 I’m currently learning C++, python and web design

  📫 How to reach me:
  [linkedIn](https://www.linkedin.com/in/kamil-bilengrek-612a82238/)